martiniusDE/firefly-iii/full-description.md

 After being a grownup for a while I noticed I was living from paycheck to paycheck.
 I could not save money.
 I just waited to get paid.

 The first thing I did was simple: I started living from the first day of the month until the last.
-This meant that I had to do a few things:
+This meant that I had to do a few things.
+This is something I still do:

 1. On the day I get paid, I move my entire salary to my savings account.
 2. On the _last_ day of the month, I think how much money I will need in the next month.